18.009: Faculty Responsibility and Evaluation

 Each college, or equivalent unit having faculty, will develop faculty workload guidelines in line with the standards of this policy.
 These guidelines will reflect the fact that a well articulated statement of faculty workload will allow individual faculty, the academic unit, and its college to understand how each contributes to the accomplishment of the University's mission.

-For part-time or non-tenure eligible teaching faculty (Group II and Group III), the full-time equivalency would be based on 15 credit hours in that these faculty do not normally participate in the other activities listed above.
+For part-time or non-tenure eligible teaching faculty (Instructional and Instructor), the full-time equivalency would be based on 15 credit hours in that these faculty do not normally participate in the other activities listed above.
 Adjustments to this equivalency may be given for several of the special cases listed above.
-The teaching assignments of Group IV faculty will be determined on a case-by-case basis referencing the above distinctions.
+The teaching assignments of Visiting Professor faculty will be determined on a case-by-case basis referencing the above distinctions.